Caring for your clothes

-Wondering how to care for your new Cotton Comforts?
+Wondering how to care for your new eczema nightwear?
 Check out our top tips so you can get the most out of our long lasting clothing.

-Before using please ensure you have the right size, allowing for some (up to 5%) shrinkage.
+Before using please ensure you have the right size.
+If made of organic cotton allow for some (up to 5%) shrinkage.

 If a garment is too roomy it will not be comfortable.
 Any skin on skin contact (e.g. underarms or between legs if the garment is too big) may cause discomfort and fit should be fairly close-fitting while allowing free movement without feeling tight.

 Sensitive skin and areas of eczema benefit from being covered and kept at a constant temperature.
 Wearing clothes that are too big can create friction as the material moves over the skin and folds which make some areas hotter (and itchier) as well as being uncomfortable to lie on.

 To help you get maximum long lasting comfort we advise the following: